sugartechllc/WxflowToChords/README.md

         touch /Volumes/boot/ssh

-1. You can enable wifi connection an access point at initial boot, by creating a wifi configuration and placing it in _wpa_supplicant.conf_.
+1. You can enable wifi connection to an access point at initial boot, by creating a wifi configuration and placing it in _wpa_supplicant.conf_.
    You can set this up ahead of time; otherwise you can connect over ethernet and use _raspi-config_ to automatically attach to the access point.